Knee Replacement Pain that Won’t Go Away: Why A "Perfect" Scan Still Hurts

 Identifying specific neural pathways helps find the true cause of chronic post-surgical pain.

-The Saphenous Nerve Factor
+The Saphenous Nerve

 A common source of medial (inner) knee pain after surgery is the infrapatellar branch of the saphenous nerve.
 Nerve irritation from surgery or scar tissue causes burning, sharp, or touch-sensitive pain.
 Such pain does not improve with standard exercise alone.